-Investment Type Amount Maturity Date County Investment Pool \$ 5,615,596 424 days avg.
+Investment Type Amount Maturity Date County Investment Pool \$ 6,206,192 276 days avg.

-C. Disclosures Relating to Credit Risk and Concentration of Credit Risk
+C. Credit Risk and Concentration of Credit Risk

 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating firm.
-The Santa Barbara County Treasurer mitigates these risks by holding a diversified portfolio as set forth in its investment policy dated January 2005.
-This investment policy stipulates specific parameters by type of investment for credit quality, maturity length and maximum percentage investments.
-In addition, the investment policy stipulates that no more than 5% of the total portfolio may be invested in securities of any single issuer, other than the US Government, its agencies, and sponsored enterprises.
+The Santa Barbara County Treasurer mitigates these risks by holding a diversified portfolio of high quality investments.
+The Treasurer's investment policy sets specific parameters by type of investment for credit quality, maturity length, and maximum percentage of investment.
+For securities issued and fully guaranteed as to payment by an agency, or government sponsored enterprise of the US Government, the issuer shall be rated AAA by at least two of the three major rating services of Fitch, Moody's, and Standard & Poor's (S&P).
+Commercial Paper obligations shall be rated by at least two of the three major rating services a minimum of F1 by Fitch, P1 by Moody's, and A1 by S&P. Corporate Bonds shall be rated AA by at least two of the three major rating services of Fitch, Moody's, and S&P.